What must be done after transcribing a medication onto the MAR?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

-After transcribing a medication onto the Medication Administration Record (MAR), it is essential to initial, date, and verify the transcription with another team member.
-This step is crucial for several reasons.
+Transcribing a medication onto the Medication Administration Record (MAR) is a critical step in medication management, and it is essential to ensure accuracy and accountability.
+Initialing, dating, and verifying the transcription with another team member serves several important purposes.

 Subscribe